 - South America (during winter)

-- 7-n Northern Europe from Copenhagen (summer), Scandinavia and Russia, and Norwegian Fjords
+- 7-night Northern Europe from Copenhagen (summer), Scandinavia and Russia, and Norwegian Fjords

-- 5 and 7-n Caribbean from Ft.
+- 5 and 7-night the Caribbean from Ft.
 Lauderdale (spring, fall)

 - currently sailing in Asia.